Nourish - Candida Overgrowth – Lifestyle Changes (Part Five)

 If the people you see or the places you go cause you enormous amounts of stress, it’s time to re-evaluate your lifestyle.
 Figure out a way of either dealing with these situations more effectively, or avoid the people, the conversations, or the environments that are causing this stress.
 Working with a cognitive-behavioural therapist can be a great way to overcome your usual patterns of dealing with stress.

 See my previous blog here on reducing stress for more ideas.

 Movement is a huge part to fighting candida overgrowth, which may surprise some.

 Not only is exercise important for your overall health, but in moderate amounts it’s also great for the immune system.
-Our bacteria and virus fighting white blood cells actually travel faster throughout the body of someone who exercises for 20 minutes of more a day!
+Our bacteria and virus-fighting white blood cells actually travel faster throughout the body of someone who exercises for 20 minutes or more a day!

 And as we all know, exercise releases happy hormones, aka endorphins which aids in stress reduction and improved mood.

 One other vital part to exercise is the effect it has on the lymphatic system.